-Mark Ludak is a Specialist Professor of Art & Design at Monmouth University where he coordinates the photography concentration in studio art.
-Previously he taught at Hunter College-CUNY, San Francisco State University and the Printmaking Center of New Jersey.
-He additionally serves as an MFA Artist-Mentor at the New Hampshire Institute of Art.
+Mark is a Specialist Professor of Photography at Monmouth University and directs the photography concentration in studio art.
+He has taught as an adjunct professor at Hunter College and San Francisco State University in addition to leading workshops at the Printmaking Center of New Jersey.

-In 2018 he was awarded an Individual Fellowship in Visual Art-Photography from the New Jersey State Council on the Arts.
-In 2016 he received a Puffin Foundation Grant for photography.
-He is the recipient two Monmouth University Grants in Aid of Creativity, and a grant from the Urban Coast Institute of Monmouth University.
+In 2018 he was awarded an Individual Fellowship in Art from the New Jersey State Council on the Arts and the Mid-Atlantic Arts Foundation.
+In 2016 he received a Puffin Foundation Grant for socially engaged photography.
+Mark is the recipient two Grants in Aid of Creativity from Monmouth University as well as an individual project grant from the Urban Coast Institute.

 Most recently his work has been exhibited at the Wheaton Arts and Cultural Center, Princeton Public Library-Princeton Arts Council, Pollak and Ice House Gallery, Hamilton & Aaronson Gallery-University of the Arts and at the Photographic Resource Center-Boston University.